carbon-io/presentation__qcon-2017/README.md

 ## (2) Design goals

 * Software-lifecycle aware: coding, testing, and documenting micro-services are all first-class concepts.
-* Batteries included: authentication and access control, logging
-* Have a "the way" to do common things such as defining endpoints, parameter parsing and validation, error handling.
+* Have a "the way" to do common things such as structuring your application code, defining endpoints, parameter parsing and validation etc...
-*

-* Reduce boilerplate code and make it clear how to do the basics (e.g how to structure your application, define endpoints, validate parameters, etc...).
-* Seamless integration with MongoDB (although one can use other dbs as well).
-* Make control flow a non-issue (a.k.a. avoid callback hell).
-* Easy authentication and access control.
+* Batteries included: includes support for logging, authentication and access control, HTTP error handling, etc...
+* Simplify concurrency (a.k.a. avoid callback hell) and make it easier to debug code by bringing back stack traces.
+* Data CRUD should be trivial.
-* Easy to communicate with other microservices (and therefore easier to build distributed systems).
+* Communicating with other services should be trivial (so you can build distributed systems).

 ## (3) The Basics